-As I get older, I realize the importance of working at jobs I at least like, and enjoy.
+As I get older, I realize the importance of working at jobs I like and enjoy.
 I’ve learned that being negative at work will drain my energy.
-I’ve noticed that working jobs where I feel overworked and underpaid, or where I just didn’t like the people prevented me from getting mental clarity.
-At times I would come home after washing dishes or busing tables completely tired and not want to work.
-After those days, I couldn’t focus on even the smallest blogs or read anything.
-If anything involved me getting my mind right to focus, I would be distracted and look for a Facebook game that required less thinking.
+I’ve also noticed that working jobs where I feel overworked and underpaid, or where I just didn’t like the people prevented me from having mental clarity.
+At times I would come home completely tired without a desire to write after washing dishes or busing tables all day.
+On those days, I couldn’t focus on even the smallest task like writing blogs or reading anything.
+If anything involved me getting my mind focused, I would be easily distracted and look for a Facebook game that required less thinking.

-The team also finds that when we work at place we don’t like or deal with co-workers we hate we use so much mental energy that when we get home, it’s depleted.
-The same goes with trying to maintain whatever willpower you have to maintain your composure.
+The team also finds that when we work at place we don’t like or deal with co-workers we hate, we use so much mental energy that when we get home, it’s depleted.
+The same goes with trying to reserve your willpower in order to maintain your composure.

-So what is the solution to this?
-Quitting your job and finding a job you like should be the ultimate goal.
-However, when I can’t quit my job, I find doing community service helps a lot.
+What is the solution to this?
+Quitting and finding a job you like should be the ultimate goal.
+However, when I can’t quit my job, I find that doing community service helps a lot.
 It surrounds me with people who are appreciative of my efforts, which instantly raises my spirits, thus giving me more mental clarity.
-Also, when I get off work, I would go to the bar and watch a game, or hang out with friends as much as possible.
-What this does for me is it gives me someone or something to look forward to so I don’t have to think about the negative all the time at work, even when I’m at work.
+Also, when I get off a hard day at work, I would go to the bar and watch a game, or hang out with friends as much as possible.
+This gives me someone or something to look forward to so I don’t have to think about the negative things at work, even if I’m at work.